 ONFI is a registered trademark of Lundbeck

-PRINCIPAL DISPLAY PANEL - 5 MG TABLET NON-SCORED
+PRINCIPAL DISPLAY PANEL - 20 MG TABLET SCORED

 DISPENSE THE ENCLOSED MEDICATION GUIDE WITH EACH PRESCRIPTION.